rl404/MAL-Scraper/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request.

+## Disclamer
+All data (including anime, manga, people, etc) and MyAnimeList logos belong to their respective copyrights owners.
+Mal-Scraper does not have any affliation with content providers.

 ## License
 MIT License